The purpose of Open Banking

 Making payments

-One-off payments, future-dated payments and standing orders are all supported through Open Banking.
+One-off payments, recurring payments, future-dated payments and standing orders are all supported through Open Banking.